keystonejs/keystone/docs/guides/relationship-migration.md

 <!--[meta]
 section: guides
-title: Relationship Migration Guide
+title: Relationship migration
 [meta]-->

-# Relationship Migration Guide
+# Relationship migration guide

 In the [`Arcade`](/docs/discussions/new-data-schema.md) release of Keystone we [changed the database schema](/docs/discussions/new-data-schema.md) which Keystone uses to store its data.
 This means that if you are upgrading to these new packages you will need to perform a migration on your database in order for it to continue working.